 Arrives as young plant

 While it may be called English lavender, it's native to the Mediterranean, growing in dry and sandy soils.
-Given plenty of sun and well-draining soil, 'Silver Mist' lavender will reward you with multiple flushes of fragrant flowers.
-It only gets more floriferous as it matures.
+Given plenty of sun and well-draining soil, 'Silver Mist' lavender plant will reward you with multiple flushes of fragrant flowers.
+Lavender plant care requires little maintenance and it only gets more floriferous as it matures.
 Try planting it in rock gardens, containers, or along walkways where the fragrance can be enjoyed all summer long.DetailsBotanical name:Lavandula angustifolia 'Silver Mist' Common name: Lavender, English lavender Zone: 5 - 9 Sun exposure: Sun (> 6 hours sun) Height x width: 16-20" x 12-16" Flower color: Lavender Foliage color: Silver-gray Season of interest: Summer Bloom time: Summer Features: Rabbit-resistant, heat tolerant, fragrant, dry soils, drought tolerant, deer resistant, container plants, best sellers, best for beginners Uses: Container gardening, cottage gardening, edging, ground cover, massing, ornamental, herb garden How To GrowSoil: Any well-drained soil will do.
 Lavender cannot tolerate wet soils for any length of time.
 Light: Sun (> 6 hours sun) Water: Dry to average.
 Very tolerant of dry conditions once established.
 Spacing: 18 - 24 inches Fertilizing: Lavender needs little in the way of fertilizer.
 However, if your plants are severely set back by winter damage, you could apply some granular garden fertilizer in early spring to give it a boost in its recovery.
 Winterizing: Plants may get some damage in winter, which can be exacerbated by wet soil conditions.
 Maintenance & pruning: Remove faded flowers to promote continued bloom.
 Prune once or twice a year to keep plant shapely.
 Prune in the spring after the lavender wakes up.
 Wait until the lavender has new growth (do not worry if it takes a while to wake up).